aprilnovak/nekRSDoc/source/input_files.rst

 for further details on the format for the ``.rea`` file.

-The mesh section of the ``.rea`` file can be generated in two different manners - either by specifying all the element nodes by hand, or through a number of scripts that ship with the :term:`Nek5000` dependency.
-These scripts, such as ``genbox``, take user input related to the desired grid spacing and generate the mesh portion of the ``.rea`` file.
+The mesh section of the ``.rea`` file can be generated in two different manners - either by specifying all the element nodes by hand, or with the :term:`Nek5000` mesh generation scripts described in Section :ref:`Nek5000 Script-Based Meshing <nek5000_mesh>`.

-The ``.rea`` file is ASCII text format.
-For very large meshes, it is more efficient to store the mesh information in binary ``.re2`` format.
+The ``.rea`` file approach is considered to be a legacy option, despite the fact that the same :term:`Nek5000`-based scripts may be used to set up the mesh in either ASCII (``.rea``) or binary (``.re2``) format, because the binary format is preferred for very large meshes where memory may be a concern.
 The mesh portion of the legacy ``.rea`` file can be converted to the ``.re2`` format with the ``reatore2`` script, which also ships with the :term:`Nek5000` dependency.

-To summarize, the legacy mesh format is based on a file with ``.rea`` extension that contains *both* simulation parameters such as the time step size, as well as an ASCII text section describing the mesh.
-The mesh portion can either be specified manually, or generated with a number of scripts that ship with the :term:`Nek5000` dependency.
-For both the manual- and script-generated cases, the ``.rea`` file can be converted to binary format for more efficient storage.

 .. _udf_functions: